scaleway/terraform-provider-scaleway/website/docs/migration_guide.html.markdown

 layout: "scaleway"
 page_title: "Migration Guide"
 description: |-
-  Migrating your Scaleway resources from v1 to v2.
+  Migrating your Scaleway provider from v1 to v2.
 ---

 # Migrating from v1 to v2